Module 00: What Is a Language Model?

 Try it: Type a function definition like def add( and notice how the model predicts argument names.
 Then try for i in - the predictions shift based on what typically follows loop constructs.

 Predicting the next token sounds simple.
-But how do you do it well?
+How do you do it well?

 Why Simple Approaches Fail

 The obvious approach: count what tokens typically follow other tokens.
-After seeing for i in thousands of times, you learn that range often comes next.
+After seeing for i in a million times, you learn that range follows.

 This is called an n-gram model.
 It looks at the last N tokens to predict the next one.
 Simple, fast, and works surprisingly well for common patterns.

-But n-grams have a fundamental limitation that no amount of data can fix: they can only see a fixed window of tokens.
+But n-grams have a fundamental limitation: they see only a fixed window of tokens.

 The Context Problem